JavierBaltar/devops-resources/README.md

 <details>
 <summary>Docker</summary><br><b>

+Concepts

+The Linux kernel has a number of features that allow a process to be isolated.
+Container engines such as Docker use two main kernel features to isolate processes: Cgroups and Namespaces.
+- Namespaces
+- Cgroups

+LXC

+Libcontainer

 Dockerfile

 Each Dockerfile is a script, composed of various commands and arguments listed successively to automatically perform actions on a base image (or from scratch) in order to create a new one.